awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started.md

 **Tip**
 If you're new to Amazon Transcribe or would like to explore our features, we recommend using the [AWS Management Console](https://console.aws.amazon.com/transcribe)\.
 This is also the easiest option if you'd like to start a stream using your computer microphone\.

-Because streaming using HTTP/2 and WebSockets is more complicated than the other transcription methods, we advise reviewing the [Setting up a streaming transcription](streaming-setting-up.md) section before getting started with these methods\.
+Because streaming using HTTP/2 and WebSockets is more complicated than the other transcription methods, we advise reviewing the [Setting up a streaming transcription](streaming-setting-up.md) section before getting started with these methods\. **Note that we strongly recommend using an SDK for streaming transcriptions\.**

 ## Signing up for an AWS account<a name="getting-started-sign-up"></a>

 You can sign up for either a [free tier](http://aws.amazon.com/free/) account or a [paid account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html)\.
 Both options give you access to all AWS services\.
 The free tier has a trial period during which you can explore AWS services and estimate your usage\.
 Once your trial period expires, you can migrate to a paid account\.
 Fees are accrued on a pay\-as\-you\-use basis; see [Amazon Transcribe Pricing](http://aws.amazon.com/transcribe/pricing/) for details\.

 **Tip**
-When setting up your account, make note of your AWS account ID because you need it to create an IAM user or group\.
+When setting up your account, make note of your AWS account ID because you need it to create IAM entities\.

 ## Installing the AWS CLI and SDKs<a name="getting-started-api"></a>

 To use the Amazon Transcribe API, you must first install the AWS CLI\.
 The current AWS CLI is version 2\.
-You can find installation instructions for [Linux](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html), [Mac](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html), [Windows](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html), and [Docker](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-docker.html) in the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)\.
+You can find installation instructions for [Linux](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html), [Mac](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html), [Windows](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html), and [Docker](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-docker.html) in the *[AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)*\.

 Once you have the AWS CLI installed, you need to [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) it for your security credentials and AWS Region\.